Grants, Fellowships & Scholarships: Art

 Eligibility: Current bachelor student

-Deadline: Applications are reviewed on a rolling basisWhitney Museum of American Art - Independent Study Program (ISP)
+Deadline: April 1Whitney Museum of American Art - Independent Study Program (ISP)

-The ISP provides a setting within which students pursuing an art practice, curatorial work, art historical and architectural scholarship, and critical writing engage in ongoing discussions and debates that examine the historical, social, and intellectual conditions of artistic production.
+The ISP provides a setting in which students pursuing an art practice, curatorial work, art historical and architectural scholarship, and critical writing can engage in ongoing discussions and debates that examine the historical, social, and intellectual conditions of artistic production.

 Award: $1,800 USD per year